Yimro/micropython-iot-camera/README.md

 # micropython-iot-camera

+Summary:

-Controlling an ESP32CAM over UART with a Raspberry Pi Pico W. Images are published over MQTT
+Collection of listings for a IoT project.
+Controlling an ESP32CAM over UART with a Raspberry Pi Pico W. Images are published to a MQTT broker.

+This repository contains:

+ESP32CAM:
+Firmware for ESP32-CAM.
+Captures frames, sends them over UART to Pico W.

+RPB+:
+Python script for any subscriber, listening for MQTT-Messages and processing messages with jpg images.

+RPPicoW:
+Micropython scripts for Pico W. Requests Images depending on sensor values, sends them via MQTT to broker.

 Eternal libraries needed:

-ssd1306
-dht20
-mqtt.simple2
+ssd1306.py:
+for the LCD-Display

+dht20.py:
+for the DHT20 Environment Sensor

+mqtt.simple2:
+micropython MQTT libary